 I know that food is powerful and that whole foods heal, but I want others to know this, too.

-My passion is, in a nutshell, education.
-I want to educate people on what nutrient-rich foods can do for the body and on how individualized dietary patterns are integral to true, lasting health.
-And most importantly, I want people to know that whole foods are anything but boring—they can be (and should be) experienced as completely and utterly delicious.
+My passion is education; I want to educate people on what nutrient-rich foods can do for the body and on how individualized dietary patterns are integral to lasting health.
+Most importantly, I want people to know that whole foods are anything but boring—they can be (and should be) experienced as completely and utterly delicious.

-My name is Justine Stenger and I’m a Functional Nutrition Diet Specialist.
+My name is Justine Stenger and I’m a diet specialist and therapeutic chef.

 I left my teaching profession and moved to Boulder Colorado to pursue holistic nutrition and completed my therapeutic chef certification at Bauman College.
-From there, I continued to study holistic nutrition at CSNN, became a Certified GAPS Practitioner, Certified Gluten Practitioner, completed my CME credits through the Academy of Pediatric Special Needs, joined the Weston A Price Foundation and am currently completing my education in Functional Medicine through the Institute of Functional Medicine.
-My desire is to get to the root cause of whatever is going on with someone’s health.
-I view the body as a systemic organism and know that all organs, glands, and systems affect each other.
-“Let food be thy medicine” is my mantra and I hope that will be the mantra of all the individuals I work with.
+From there, I continued to study holistic nutrition, became a Certified GAPS Practitioner, Certified Gluten Practitioner, completed my CME credits through the Academy of Pediatric Special Needs, and completed my Functional Medicine through the Institute of Functional Medicine.
+Once I completed my Functional Medicine, I took a turn and dedicated my education on cognitive health.
+I completed Dr Bredesen’s REcode training and currently work with Dr Mary Kay Ross, Dr Bredesen’s chief medical advisor, guiding her patients on a therapeutic diet and lifestyle program.